Papain-like protease: Plants

 Members of the papain-like protease family play a number of important roles in plant development, including seed germination, leaf senescence, and responding to abiotic stress.
 Papain-like proteases are involved in regulation of programmed cell death in plants, for example in tapetum during development of pollen.
 They are also important in plant immunity providing defense against pests and pathogens.
-The relationship between plant papain-like proteases and pathogen responses - such as cystatin inhibitors - have been described as an evolutionary arms race.
+The relationship between plant papain-like proteases and pathogen responses—such as cystatin inhibitors—have been described as an evolutionary arms race.

 Some PLP family members in plants have culinary and commercial applications.
 The family's namesake member, papain, is a protease derived from papaya, used as a meat tenderizer.
 Similar but less widely used plant products include bromelain from pineapple and ficin from figs.

 Prokaryotes

 Although papain-like proteases are found in all domains of life, they have been less well-studied in prokaryotes than in eukaryotes.
-Only a few prokaryotic PLP enzymes have been characterized by X-ray crystallography or enzymatic studies, mostly from pathogenic bacteria, including streptopain from Streptococcus pyogenes; xylellain, from the plant pathogen Xylella fastidiosa; Cwp84 from Clostridium difficile; and Lpg2622 from Legionella pneumophila.
+Only a few prokaryotic PLP enzymes have been characterized by X-ray crystallography or enzymatic studies, mostly from pathogenic bacteria, including streptopain from Streptococcus pyogenes; xylellain, from the plant pathogen Xylella fastidiosa; Cwp84 from Clostridioides difficile; and Lpg2622 from Legionella pneumophila.

 Viruses

 The papain-like protease family includes a number of protein domains that are found in large polyproteins expressed by RNA viruses.
 Among the best studied viral PLPs are nidoviral papain-like protease domains from nidoviruses, particularly those from coronaviruses.
 These PLPs are responsible for several cleavage events that process a large polyprotein into viral nonstructural proteins, although they perform fewer cleavages than the 3C-like protease (also known as the main protease).
 Coronavirus PLPs are multifunctional enzymes that can also act as deubiquitinases (cleaving the isopeptide bond to ubiquitin) and "deISGylating enzymes" with analogous activity against the ubiquitin-like protein ISG15.
 In human pathogens including SARS-CoV, MERS-CoV, and SARS-CoV-2, the PLP domain is essential for viral replication and is therefore considered a drug target for the development of antiviral drugs.
+One such experimental antiviral medication, Jun12682, is being studied as a potential treatment for COVID-19, and it is believed to work by inhibiting SARS-CoV-2 papain-like protease (PLpro).
+The surface zone of SARS-CoV-2 PLpro participating in binding of cellular proteins can also be targeted by bioactive molecules, such as glycyrrhizinic acid, thus potentially preventing protein-protein complexation.